NCAR/ncl/README.md

 NCAR is sponsored by the [National Science Foundation](https://www.nsf.gov).
 Any opinions, findings and conclusions or recommendations expressed in this material do not necessarily reflect the views of the National Science Foundation.

+# Important announcement on the future of NCL

+NCAR has made the decision to adopt Python as the scripting language platform of choice for future development of analysis and visualization tools.
+Please read this [open letter to NCL users](https://www.ncl.ucar.edu/open_letter_to_ncl_users.shtml) to understand what kind of impact this will have on the future of NCL.

 # Installation